 Best gaming PCs 2015: Processor

-Different games place different demands on your computer hardware, but choosing a gaming PC involves a balancing act between CPU and graphics performance.
+Different games place different demands on your computer hardware, but choosing a gaming PC will involve a balancing act between CPU and graphics performance.

 For gaming PC’s we’re happy to allow overclocked processors, which will significantly increase your overall processing power without having to stump up for the most expensive chips.
-Several of the systems here use Intel’s quad-core Core i5-4690K processor, with another using the standard non-overclockable version of the same chip.
+Five of the PCs below feature the new 3.5GHz Intel Core i5-6600K processors overclocked to varying degrees, with the fastest running at 4.5GHz.

-Overclocked processors place additional demands on the system’s power supply and also require better cooling, so expect to pay more for PCs with extreme overclocking.
+Overclocked processors place additional demands on the system’s power supply and also require better cooling, so expect to pay more for PCs with more extreme overclocking.
+You can overclock the processor yourself if you wish, but it can be a good idea to buy a pre-overclocked system such as the ones reviewed here which are covered by the manufacturer’s warranty when running at the higher speed.

 Best gaming PCs 2015: Motherboard

-There are several points to consider when choosing the right motherboard for your PC.
-If you’re not into technical details, you may be tempted to overlook the motherboard and concentrate on the processor and graphics, but the motherboard is equally important.
+There are several points to consider when choosing the right motherboard for your PC, if you’re not into technical details you may be tempted to overlook the motherboard and concentrate on the processor and graphics, but the motherboard is extremely important.

-If you want to keep down costs, you can go for an Intel H81 Express chipset.
+If you want to keep down costs and don't need a Skylake-based PC, you can go for an Intel H81 Express chipset.
 These boards will cost significantly less than premium motherboards based on the enthusiast Z97 chipset, but come with reduced features.
 Crucially, the H81 Express chipset doesn’t officially support processor overclocking, but the feature has been independently enabled by many motherboard vendors and work just fine.

 Opting for a lower-cost motherboard can also allow you to spend a little more on your graphics card, which can have a big impact on your final performance figures.